spaceskyentist/coding_setup_srshaver/step4_pyspedas.md

 ## Tips:
 - Other packages can be installed and checked in this way
 - Some useful packages include `numpy`, `matplotlib`, `pandas`, etc.
+- You can install mutiple packages at once in your Terminal by running:

+  `pip install numpy matplotlib pyspedas`
+- You can install a certain version of a package in Terminal by running:

+  `pip install pyspedas==1.7.26`